Sinking Ship? Cuomo's Boat Post On Facebook Draws Tens Of Thousands Of (Many Snarky) Comments

 “This is a meme waiting to happen,” one user posted, while another took a swipe at him, saying “End is in sight.
 Wish you were talking about your term.”

-One Facebook user suggested the president “take a ride over Niagara Falls,” while a second questioned “how do you have so much free time in between forcefully groping women and being governor.
+One Facebook user suggested Cuomo “take a ride over Niagara Falls,” while a second questioned “how do you have so much free time in between forcefully groping women and being governor.
 What a busy man,” with a laughing emoji.

 Others noted that Cuomo’s boat was on a non-New York trailer, which led to more criticism of the governor by hundreds.